 On the other hand, in cases of severe male factor infertility, fewer and poorer quality sperm may be obtained.
-In fact, it is sometimes necessary to obtain the sperm with a puncture or testicular biopsy to do ICSI.
+In fact, it is sometimes necessary to obtain the sperm with sperm asipiration or testicular biopsy to do ICSI.

-However, although it is more complicated, ICSI can also be done under these conditions, as only as many live sperm as oocytes are going to be injected.
+However, although it is more complicated, ICSI can also be done under these conditions, as we only need the same number of live sperm as the number of oocytes are going to be injected.